You can track the progress of an application online via the DA Tracker.

 For example: 'The proposed development is needed as there is currently insufficient housing for older people, which means locals have to move out of the neighbourhood when they retire.'

 State any specific changes you would like made to the draft plan or development proposal

 For example: 'The proposal should be reduced in scale and set back further from the rear boundary as this part of the proposal is directly adjacent to my bedroom.

 You need to include your name, address and email address.
 You can include your phone number if you want to.

-Your submission must be in writing and received by Council before the end of the public consultation period.
+Your submission must be received by Council before the end of the public consultation period.

 You can lodge your submission:

 Online (verbal submission)